Box Office: Koger Center for The Arts

 Armatrading, Nine Inch Nails and the Dave Mathews Band.

-The adult chorus for At War With Ourselves: 400 Years of You is comprised of professional singers from throughout the Columbia region, many of them also teachers.
-Included are students and professors from University of South Carolina, Allen University, Morris College, South Carolina State University, Columbia College, Trinity Episcopal Cathedral and Dreher High School.
-The girls chorus is made up of 14 singers from Columbia’s Trinity Cathedral Choir of Men and Girls.
-Both choirs were prepared by Jared Johnson, Canon Organist and Choirmaster, Trinity Episcopal Cathedral.
+The chorus for At War With Ourselves: 400 Years of You is comprised of professional singers from throughout the Columbia region — some coming from as far away as Greenville, SC — many of them also teachers.
+Included are students and professors from University of South Carolina, Columbia College, Trinity Episcopal Cathedral, and Dreher High School.
+The choir is prepared by Jared Johnson, Canon Organist and Choirmaster, Trinity Episcopal Cathedral.

 Featured Visual Artist